FauzanWahyuM/Sistem-Peternakan-KP/docs/mongodb-connection.md

 The frontend connects to the backend API through the `ApiClient` class in `src/lib/api-client.js`.
 The API client automatically detects whether it's running in a Vercel deployment or local development:

 1. In Vercel deployments, it uses the Vercel URL (`https://<vercel-url>`)
-2. In local development, it uses `http://localhost:3000` by default
+2. In local development, it uses a relative path by default (no absolute URL)
 3. It can be overridden with the `NEXT_PUBLIC_API_URL` environment variable

 This ensures that frontend requests always go to the correct backend endpoint, whether running locally or deployed to Vercel.
+When using relative paths, the requests will be made to the same domain as the frontend, which is the correct approach for Next.js applications.

 ## Vercel Deployment